openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

    vmap allocation for size 4198400 failed: use vmalloc=<size> to increase size.

 However, even after making this change your system will likely not be entirely stable.
-Proper support for 32-bit systems is contingent upon the OpenZFS code being weaned off its dependence on virtual memory.
-This will take some time to do correctly but it is planned for OpenZFS.
-This change is also expected to improve how efficiently OpenZFS manages the ARC cache and allow for tighter integration with the standard Linux page cache.
+Proper support for 32-bit systems would require weaning the OpenZFS code off its dependence on virtual memory, which has not happened.
+32-bit systems should be treated as unsupported in practice.

 Booting from ZFS
 ----------------